Paramjitsaikia001/feedback-system/README.md

 An end-to-end feedback platform where students submit feedback and teachers view analytics.
 The project is split into a Node/Express/MongoDB backend and a React (Vite) frontend.
 Authentication uses JWT with httpOnly cookies.
 Role-Based Access Control (RBAC) is used via user roles (student, teacher, admin) to drive UI access and can be enforced at the API level.

+## Project Objective

+The purpose of this project is to design an interactive feedback system to collect and analyze student responses for teachers using the proposed Quantself VR system for STEM online learning.

+Key highlights:

+- **Teachers Involved:** 40 STEM teachers across various disciplines.
+- **Student Participation:** Around 900 students actively providing feedback.
+- **Feedback Focus:** Evaluation of the Quantself VR system in terms of:
+  - Engagement and interactivity
+  - Clarity of content delivery
+  - Effectiveness of virtual learning environment
+  - Usability and overall learning experience
+- **System Features:**
+  - Students can submit feedback on predefined questions.
+  - Teachers can view aggregated feedback and analytics through dashboards.
+  - Helps in improving content delivery and identifying areas of improvement.
+- **Outcome:** Demonstrates a scalable system capable of handling large student participation while providing meaningful insights to educators.

 ## Features

 - Authentication with JWT (httpOnly cookies)